briansimiyuj/doctor-appointment-app/README.md

       a.
 Mount the DatePicker and TimePicker components on the Modal Body component
       b.
 Create a ScheduleConsultationTypeSelector component and mount it on the Modal Body component.
 It will similar to ConsultationTypeSelector on Reschedule Appointment Modal
       c.
 Create a ConfirmationCheckbox component and mount it on the Modal Body component.
 It will be similar to the ConfirmationCheckbox on Reschedule Appointment Modal

+    4. Create a Modal Footer component and mount it on the Schedule Appointment Modal component; it will have a button to close the modal and a button to schedule the appointment

 ### Settings Context